nf-core/viralmetagenome/docs/usage.md

 ```

 :::info
-This will overwrite all default arguments of viralmetagenome for the `ivar consensus` module.
-Similarly the remove the default values of viralmetagenome, specifiy the argument with an empty string:
+This will overwrite all default arguments of nf-core/viralmetagenome for the `ivar consensus` module.
+Similarly the remove the default values of nf-core/viralmetagenome, specifiy the argument with an empty string:

 ```bash {3-4}
 nextflow run nf-core/viralmetagenome \